Physical Design Engineer

 • Repeat until all violations are fixed

-Q17.
-Why we prefer voltage divider bias circuit over others.
+Q. Why is a voltage divider bias circuit preferred over other biasing circuits?

 Ans.